RomekRJM/faces_algorithms/README.md

 Project used to gather nationality data of countries and famous nationals along with pictures for my upcomming android app.
 Wikipedia has been used as a source of data.
 All images are on Creative Commons licence and have been mostly fetched from wiki pages with bash/jQuery scripts.
 Some ruby code was used along with imagemagic, to extract grayscale pictures.
+A bit of python, to inject information about continents.

 All meaningful stuff can be found in resources folder: